On this page:

 Some profile require the selection of parameters in the second step of the Experiment Wizard.
 The GNURADIO-SIM does not require any parameters, so you will end up directly on the "Finalize" step.

-At this step you can (optionally) provide a name for your experiment and select "TryPowder" as the project if you have the option to do so.
-(Users who are only part of one project will not have the option to select a project.)
+At this step you can (optionally) provide a name for your experiment and select your new project if you have the option to do so.
+(Users who are only members of one project will not have the option to select a project.)

 Select "Next" to proceed.